-With Greta Thunberg being chosen as Time’s 2019 Person of the Year, young women on the spectrum are gaining greater visibility.
-And as children are increasingly being diagnosed with autism, IECs are likely to encounter more students on the spectrum in their caseloads.
-However, much of what people know – or think they know – about autism is based on a predominantly male presentation, so it is advisable to learn about the unique needs and challenges of females on the spectrum.
+Autistic young women are gaining greater visibility–and with rising rates of diagnosis, independent educational consultants (IECs) are likely to encounter more students on the spectrum in their caseloads.
+However, much of what people know–or think they know–about autism is based on a predominantly male presentation, so it is advisable to learn about the unique needs and challenges of females on the spectrum.

 Autism Is Often Not the First Diagnosis

-Males are diagnosed with autism spectrum disorder (ASD) at least three times as often as females, perhaps in part because ASD is so much harder to detect in females.
-Clinicians and ASD specialists strongly suspect that there are many undiagnosed autistic females in the population.
+Males are diagnosed with autism at least three times as often as females, perhaps in part because it is sometimes harder to detect in females.
+Clinicians and autism specialists strongly suspect that there are many undiagnosed autistic females in the population.
 Autism expert Tony Attwood estimated that up to 50% of autistic individuals overall remain undiagnosed, and it would not be surprising if the proportion is higher for women than men.
 Many young women on the spectrum have been labeled as intellectually gifted or carry diagnoses such as anxiety, depression, ADHD, eating disorders, borderline personality disorder or bipolar disorder.
-Some receive a series of diagnoses for many years before they stumble across the autistic profile – sometimes at the suggestion of a partner or clinician – and then obtain the correct diagnosis later in life.
-In addition to those who have been misdiagnosed, many have additional, “comorbid” conditions (e.g., autism plus depression or anxiety).
+Some receive a series of diagnoses for many years before they stumble across the autistic profile–sometimes at the suggestion of a partner or clinician–and then obtain the correct diagnosis later in life.
+In addition to those who have been misdiagnosed, many have coexisting conditions (e.g., autism plus depression or anxiety).
 According to Haley Moss, a young autistic attorney prominent in the neurodiversity movement, “Women don’t present the same way as young men on the spectrum – women get overlooked.
 They don’t get diagnosed, or they get diagnosed later.
 They go through diagnostic roulette.”

 Symptoms May Be Hidden